Brazilian Space Agency: VLM

 Brazil has forged a cooperative arrangement with Germany to develop a dedicated micro-satellite launch vehicle.
-As a result, the VLM "Veiculo Lançador de Microsatelites" (Microsatelite Launch Vehicle) based on the S50 rocket engine is being studied, with the objective of orbiting satellites up to 150 kg in circular orbits ranging from 250 to 700 km.
+As a result, the VLM "Veiculo Lançador de Microsatelites" (Microsatellite Launch Vehicle) based on the S50 rocket engine is being studied, with the objective of orbiting satellites up to 150 kg in circular orbits ranging from 250 to 700 km.
 The first qualifying and test flight will be on 2022 from the Alcântara Space Center.
 The second flight is scheduled for the following years as part of the SHEFEX mission, to be conducted also from Alcântara, in partnership with the German Aerospace Center (DLR).

 VLS

 The VLS - Satellite Launch Vehicle (Veículo Lançador de Satélites) was the Brazilian Space Agency's main satellite launch vehicle.
 It is a four-stage rocket composed of a core and four strap-on motors.
 The vehicle's first stage has four solid fuel motors derived from the Sonda sounding rockets.
 It is intended to deploy 100 to 380 kg satellites into 200 to 1200 km orbit, or to deploy 75 to 275 kg payloads into 200 to 1000 km polar orbit.
 The first 3 prototypes for the vehicle failed to launch, with the 3rd exploding on the launch pad in 2003 resulting in the deaths of 21 AEB personnel.

 The VLS-1 V4 prototype was expected a launch in 2013.
 After subsequent delays, the project was cancelled in 2016.